opensearch-project/documentation-website/_clients/data-prepper/migrate-open-distro.md

 The `elasticsearch` sink has changed to `opensearch`.
 You will need to change your existing pipeline to use the `opensearch` plugin instead of `elasticsearch`.

-Please note that, while the plugin is titled `opensearch`, it remains compatible with Open Distro and ElasticSearch 7.x.
+Please note that while the plugin is titled `opensearch`, it remains compatible with Open Distro and ElasticSearch 7.x.

 ## Update Docker Image